 Interstate 295 is part of High Priority Corridor 60: Providence Beltline Corridor.

 Dan Moraseski writes that current Interstate 295 was always planned as I-295.
-The beltway east of Interstate 95 was later changed to Interstate 895 though, perhaps when transportation officials realized it would not extend straight across I-95 at the south intersection.
+The beltway east of I-95 was later changed to Interstate 895 though, perhaps when transportation officials realized it would not extend straight across I-95 at the south intersection.

-The original plan for the beltway originated along Rhode Island 37, likely at Interstate 295, and took the route east across the Providence River.
-From there the loop turned north along the East Shore Expressway to Rhode Island 114 and further to the north end of Interstate 295.
-Later it was planned to travel roughly along Rhode Island 138 and Multi State Route 136 from I-95 to I-195.
+The original plan for the beltway in Rhode Island originated along Route 37, likely at Interstate 295, and took the route east across the Providence River.
+From there the loop turned north along the East Shore Expressway to Route 114 and further to the north end of Interstate 295.
+Later it was planned to travel roughly along Route 138 and Multi State Route 136 from I-95 to I-195.

 A $6 million project realigned the ramp from Interstate 95 south to I-295 south in Attleboro to both improve geometric deficiencies and reduce truck roll overs.
 The project replaced the original ramp designed to accommodate a loop ramp from unconstructed I-895 north to I-95 south.
-Work commenced in July 2015 and was completed in spring 2017.3,4
+Work commenced in July 2015 and was completed in Spring 2017.4,5